Every Man For Himself

 (5.)
 The landlord, who hits the gang up for rent.

 (6.)
-The first man with rings around his eyes, who asks the gang what they're laughing at.
+The young man with rings around his eyes, who asks the gang what they're laughing at.

-(8.)
-Several additional adults walking around with rings around their eyes, most notably the guy leaning against the building and laughing at everybody.
+(7.)
+Several additional adults walking around with rings around their eyes.

-(10.)
-Various fighters shown in photos on the wall of the gang's athletic club.
+Various fighters are shown in photos on the wall of the gang's athletic club.

 the locations:

-Motor and Woodbine Avenues, Palms district, Los Angeles
+Motor Avenue, Woodbine Street and Mentone Avenue, Palms district, Los Angeles

 The cop is shown standing on the northeast corner of this intersection.
-The brick building is the People's Water Company of Palms at 3392 Motor Avenue.
+The brick building is the People's Water Company at 3392 Motor Avenue.
 The gang's business is located along the south side of Woodbine just west of this intersection.
-In one of the shots of Helen Gilmore, the Masonic Hall of Palms can be seen at the southeast corner of the intersection at 3402 Motor Avenue.
+In a couple of the shots along the fence, the Masonic Hall of Palms can be seen at the southeast corner of the intersection at 3402 Motor Avenue.
+This is also the location used for the footage of the blind man, who is right at the corner of the building.
+A little later, Scrappy pummels Mickey in front of the Berean Chapel Foresquare Church at the northwest corner of Woodbine and Mentone.

 miscellaneous: